satellite-image-deep-learning/techniques/README.md

 * [Overlay-GeoTiff-Raster-with-nodata-On-Interactive-Map](https://github.com/royalosyin/Overlay-GeoTiff-Raster-with-nodata-On-Interactive-Map)
 * [shapefile2gif](https://github.com/johannesuhl/shapefile2gif) -> Given a shapefile with time-annotated vector objects (e.g., building footprints + construction year), this script will automatically create an animated GIF illustrating the dynamics for a user-specified period of time
 * [insat3d_imagen](https://github.com/rupeshs/insat3d_imagen) -> Processes INSAT HDF file and generates satellite images
+* [pygieons](https://github.com/pygieons/pygieons) -> A simple package to visualize and keep track of GIS and Earth Observation libraries in Python

 ## Algorithms
 * [WaterDetect](https://github.com/cordmaur/WaterDetect) -> an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery.
 It can also be used for Landsat 8 images and for other multispectral clustering/segmentation tasks.